aedobrowolski/metafile/README.md

 file system root.
 The paths are normalized following normal go conventions.

 The methods `Put`, `Get`,  and `Delete` are used to store, retrieve and delete the values associated with keys.
+Values can be any go data type.
+The `Get` client must supply a pointer to a variable that matches the stored data.

 Storage buckets are not created explicitly.
 However they can be removed explicitly with the `Empty` method or implicitly when the associated object is